BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 * [ZIH HPC Documentation](https://doc.zih.tu-dresden.de/)

 ## Step 1: Get access to the ZIH cluster
+Before you can use the cluster, you need to [apply for an HPC project](https://tu-dresden.de/zih/hochleistungsrechnen/zugang/projektantrag?set_language=en).

-Fill out a project proposal and submit it to the compute center as [explained in their documentation](https://tu-dresden.de/zih/hochleistungsrechnen/zugang/projektantrag?set_language=en).
+To do so, fill out a project proposal and submit it to the compute center as [explained in their documentation](https://doc.zih.tu-dresden.de/application/project_request_form/).

 ## Step 2: Start a Jupyter session on the ZIH cluster
 Go to the [jupyter hub of the ZIH cluster](https://taurus.hrsk.tu-dresden.de/jupyter)